On the Wings of a Nightingale: Background

 Paul McCartney had written the song specifically for the Everly Brothers and played guitar on the recording.
 The track was included as the first track on the duo's 1984 album EB 84.
 "On the Wings of a Nightingale" become their most popular song since 1970 and reached number 50 on the Billboard Hot 100.

 Music video

 The video made to accompany the song shows the brothers rescuing a classic car (specifically, a 1957 Chevrolet Bel Air convertible) from a junk yard, restoring it (in a series of shots that compress an unknown number of weeks, or months, into 35 seconds of video time) to drivable condition, then finally taking it out for a spin.

 Charts

 Cover versions

 The Spongetones recorded a version for their 2000 Odd Fellows album.
 Apple Jam also recorded three versions for their 2012 On the Wings of a Nightingale EP.

-McCartney's own version still exists, strictly as a demonstration recording; it remains unreleased as of 2020.
+McCartney's own version still exists, strictly as a demonstration recording; it appears on the Artifacts III album, released in 1995.
+The accompanying booklet states Summer 1984 as the date of the recording.